-Production in 2020 improved in comparison to 2019 as a result of drilling new wells, executing the Ostracod/Magwa (OST/MAG) hydraulic fracking project, and partially commissioning Phase V compression.
-Crude and condensate production averaged at 43,200 BOPD, increasing by 800 BOPD in comparison to 2019.
-The black oil rate averaged at 39,100 BOPD for the year.
-The end of year average crude and condensate production rate is below the target by approximately 2,000 BOPD.
-The production target was not achieved due to planned and unplanned facility shutdowns (including external party disruptions), underperforming OST/MAG horizontal wells fracking and delays in completing some of the main projects due to COVID-19 related issues.
+Production in 2022 is maintained at 2021 rates as a result of drilling new wells, executing the Ostracod/Magwa (OST/MAG) hydraulic fracking project.
+Crude and condensate production averaged at 39.5 MBOPD and the black oil rate averaged at 35.8 MBOPD for the year.
+The end of year average crude and condensate production rate is below the target by approximately 700 BOPD.
+The production target was not achieved due to planned and unplanned facility shutdowns (including external party disruptions) and delays in completing some of the main projects.

-Total Khuff gas production averaged 1,669 Million Standard Cubic Feet per Day (MMSCFD), with a peak production rate of 2,097 MMSCFD in August 2020.
-Delivery to distribution points continued without interruption while supplying a daily average of 213 MMSCFD to Mauddud injection wells, 22 MMSCFD to Arab injection wells, and 152 MMSCFD to the gas lift system.
+Total Khuff gas production averaged 1,647 Million Standard Cubic Feet per Day (MMSCFD), with a peak production rate of 2,029 MMSCFD in June 2022.
+Delivery to distribution points continued without interruption while supplying a daily average of 230 MMSCFD to Mauddud injection wells, 19 MMSCFD to Arab injection wells, 36 MMSCFD to Shallow injection wells, 8 MMSCFD to Heavy injection wells, and 124 MMSCFD to the Gas Lift system.

 Non-Associated Gas (NAG)

-As a continuation of the NAG Long term development plan, multiple NAG strategic projects have been executed in 2020.
-These critical NAG projects are being executed to enhance/maintain the NAG system deliverability and to establish a reliable Khuff gas supply source to meet the Kingdom’s gas demand.
-This development program includes Khuff well hook-ups, NAG compression facilities, GDUs, and GTN Debottlenecking.
+As a continuation of the NAG Long Term Development Plan, multiple NAG strategic projects have been executed in 2022.
+These critical NAG projects are being completed to enhance and maintain NAG system deliverability and to establish a reliable Khuff gas supply source to meet the Kingdom’s gas demand.

 Gas Distribution Network (GDN)